wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-sharepoint-framework/includes/4-ui-components-apis-surface-areas.md

 In 2019, Microsoft introduced the capability to use a SharePoint Framework client-side web part as a tab in Microsoft Teams.
 As we've previously covered, a Microsoft Teams tab is just a web page loaded in an Iframe.

 The development process of a Microsoft Teams tab that's implemented using a SharePoint client-side web part is nearly identical to creating a web part for a SharePoint site.
-Any web part can be exposed as a tab in Microsoft teams.
+Any web part can be exposed as a tab in Microsoft Teams.

 To enable a client-side web part to be used as a tab in Microsoft Teams, you'll need to update a single property in the component's manifest.

 When you use a client-side web part as the host for a Microsoft Teams tab, the URL for the tab is a page in SharePoint Online that contains a single canvas no the page.
 The URL parameters tell the SharePoint page which web part to load into the canvas.
 This URL is used to in the Iframe that implements the tab.

 The tab, or client-side web part, executes in the context of the underlying SharePoint site behind the team that the tab is added to.
-The implication of hosting the tab in SharePoint means developers can leverage the SharePoint Framework API in their custom tabs.
+The implication of hosting the tab in SharePoint means developers can use the SharePoint Framework API in their custom tabs.
 For example, because the client-side web part is running in SharePoint Online, you can access the SharePoint REST API, Microsoft Graph, and Azure AD secured endpoints all from the SharePoint Framework API without needing to force the user to authenticate again.

 ### How to surface SharePoint Framework web parts as Microsoft Teams tabs